-Rated Area Exceeds Expectations Meets Expectations Below Expectations Points Awarded Equipment/Visuals The presenter had their PowerPoint, visuals, and audio prepared and ready to use on Zoom.
-The PowerPoint, visuals, and audio were not completely prepared and ready to use on Zoom; but the presentation occurred with only minor problems/delays.
-The PowerPoint, visuals, and audio were not prepared and ready to use and negatively impacted the presentation.
-(3 points) (2 points) (1 point) Appropriate Professional Dress and Zoom Background The presenter was dressed professionally for the presentation and their background was professional and appropriate.
-The presenter was dressed in business casual attire or their background was somewhat distracting or inappropriate.
-The presenter wore inappropriate clothing or distracting clothing and their background was distracting and/or inappropriate.
-(1 point) (3 points) (2 points) Project Introduction The presenter's introduction included their related coursework, extracurricular and community service involvement, career goal, college choice, reason for college choice, etc. The introduction touched on these topics, but left out important information like extracurricular, college choice, or career goals.
-Personal introductory information was not given or barely present.
-(6 points) (4 points) (2 points)
+Rated Area Exceeds Expectations Meets Expectations Below Expectations Points Awarded Equipment/Visuals The presenter had their The PowerPoint, The PowerPoint, PowerPoint, visuals, and visuals, and audio visuals, and audio audio prepared and were not completely were not prepared ready to use on Zoom. prepared and ready and ready to use and to use on Zoom; but negatively impacted the presentation the presentation. occurred with only minor problems/delays.
+(3 points) (2 points) (1 point) Appropriate The presenter was The presenter was The presenter wore Professional Dress dressed professionally dressed in business inappropriate clothing and Zoom for the presentation and casual attire or their or distracting clothing Background their background was background was and their background professional and somewhat distracting was distracting appropriate. or inappropriate. and/or inappropriate.
+(3 points) (2 points) (1 point) Project Introduction The presenter's The introduction Personal introductory introduction included touched on these information was not their related topics, but left out given or barely coursework, important information present. extracurricular and community service like extracurricular, college choice, or involvement, career career goals. goal, college choice, career goals. reason for college choice, etc. (6 points) (4 points) (2 points) (0 points) (2 points)